azuredevcollege/dockerday/day6/challenges/challenge1.md

   […]
 ```

 It is fairly simple to figure out how the Docker Cli is used.
 Just type ```docker``` and after that type the command that you want to execute + options that you want to use.
 That simple.
 For example, a simple Docker command to run a container is ```docker run hello-world```.
-This will create a container by hello-world Docker image. ```docker run --name azuredevcol hello-world``` this will create another container using the same image but this time the container will have the name "azuredevcol".
+This will create a container using the hello-world Docker image. ```docker run --name azuredevcol hello-world``` will create another container using the same image but this time the container will have the name "azuredevcol".
 You see, it's quite simple.
-But it got more complicated over time.
+But the list of commands grew over time making it more complicated.
 Docker had roughly 40 top-level solo commands like run, inspect, build, attach etc. While these commands worked very well for a while, they had a few issues and Docker decided to solve these issues by introducing the management commands.
 Docker started to group these commands logically with Docker Cli version 1.13 and called these new groups management commands.
 Each group represents a single Docker object or ability.
-For example, all the commands related to container objects are grouped together under the "container" management command.
+For example, all the commands related to container objects are grouped together under the **"container"** management command.
 Going back to the previous example - remember the simple Docker command to run a container was ```docker run hello-world```.
 Now it's ```docker container run hello-world```.
-The Docker Cli is backward-compatible so it still supports the old way of cli but using the management command approach is the future.
+The Docker Cli is backward-compatible so it still supports the old cli but using the management command approach is the future.

 Long story short, Docker Cli syntax is fairly simple.
-Just type ```docker``` and after that type the management command of the object that you want to play, like ```image```, ```container```, ```volume``` and after that type the command that you want to execute, like ```run```, ```stop```, ```pull```, ```inspect``` + options that you want to use.
+Just type ```docker``` and after that type the management command of the object that you want to work with, like ```image```, ```container```, ```volume``` and after that type the command that you want to execute, like ```run```, ```stop```, ```pull```, ```inspect``` + options that you want to use.
 Couple of examples:

 ```shell
 $ docker container run --name container1 busybox ping -c 5 www.bing.com